-From the southern town of Paraty to the northern city of Olinda: colonial architecture and cobblestone streets can be found all over Brazil.
+From the Portuguese colonial town of Paraty to the northern city of Olinda: colonial architecture and cobblestone streets can be found all over Brazil.
 But nowhere is the concentration so high than in the inland state of Minas Gerais.
 Minas Gerais has long been known for its wealth of minerals and its mining activities, which, together with the goldrush, created huge wealth in the 18th century.
 The result is a mix of beautifully decorated churches, colonial houses and a peek into the country’s rich history.
 It is in this state that you will find the most beautiful colonial towns of Brazil!

 I was there on a Monday morning when the place was pretty much deserted.
 It was perfect for a quiet stroll, occasionally stopping at one of the few little cafés.
 During the weekend the place is supposed to be very busy with people browsing through the town’s artisan shops and antique stores, so you might want to choose a different day to appreciate the colonial charm.

 Tiradentes is situated in the Serra de São Jose, with the mountains offering a beautiful backdrop against the colourful, historic houses of the city centre.